lyonbros/composer.js/docs/event.md

 `function_or_name` is either the reference to `fn` (passed into [bind](#bind) or [bind_once](#bind_once)) *or* the `bind_name` passed in.

-Note that `event_name` can also be an array of strings, and each one will have the same function (or binding name) unbound from it.
+Note that `event_name` can be an array of strings, and each one will have the same function (or binding name) unbound from it.

 If `function_or_name` is falsy (null, false, etc) then *all* bindings under `event_name` are removed.